 Zero Gravity

-2013
+Video/Performance – 2013

-Video/Performance, HD, 2.33 min
+HD Video, 2.33 min

 In Zero Gravity (2013) Marcin floats in the space of a jet over Tampa Bay in Florida.
-In a black jumpsuit with a white collar, representing a space organization like an astronaut with patches of the American and German flags, she daringly flies under the roof of the interior, quoting fragments from Nietzsche’s text God is dead.
+In a black jumpsuit with a white collar, representing a space organization like an astronaut with patches of the American and German flags, she daringly flies under the roof of the interior, quoting fragments from Nietzsche’s text God is dead (1882).

-The tale of The Mad Man from 1882 remains a widely known atheism manifesto.
+The tale of The Mad Man (1882) remains a widely known atheism manifesto.
 Ironically, Marcin quotes the text in this moment where the consequences of lost religious belief have become apparent.
 The weightiness and emotionality of the text meet a voice enlightened by endorphins – as a physical reaction to the weightlessness in which she experiences an explosion of feelings of happiness.

 The artist alludes to the forlornness of humanity in a period of innumerable possibilities of consumption, in which a short feeling of happiness often takes the place of deeper contentment, and a long-term orientation is lacking.
 For Marcin, the gravity of this text contradicts weightlessness – physical or menta – as a human symptomatology.
 Metaphorically and figuratively Marcin becomes a crash test dummy in a heavenly situation and tries to give impulses for the rediscovery of our inner voice, deeper human needs and desires.